-Table 1-1.
-Key to the symbols used on the maps.
-20 Table 1-2.
-Eelgrass cover by town around Buzzards Bay.
-22 Table 1-3.
-Eelgrass habitat area in Buzzards Bay compared to salt marsh area, and substrate less than 3.6 m MLW.
-24 Table 2-1.
-Measures of biomass in shallow, mid-depth, and deep beds.
-45 Table 2-2.
-Eelgrass production in Buzzards Bay compared to estimates of other producers.
-Table 2-3.
-Eelgrass production in Buttermilk Bay comapred to estimates of other producers 61 Table 4-1.
-Major meteorological disturbances in Southeastern Massachusetts since 1938.
-Table 5-1.
-Values of simulation parameters derived from aerial images and used in the computer model.
-203 Table 6-1.
-Growth rate of transplanted and endemic eelgrass in Buttermilk Bay.
-245 Table 6-2.
-Measured rates of nutrient loading in various bays and estuaries 254 Table 8-1.
-Guideline for taking aerial photographs to maximize interpretation of submerged features.
-284
+Table 1-1 Key to the symbols used on the maps.
+16 Table 1-2 Eelgrass cover by town around Buzzards Bay.
+20 Table 1-3 Eelgrass habitat area in Buzzards Bay compared to salt marsh area, and substrate less than 3.6 m MLW. .
+21 Table 2-1 Eelgrass production in Buzzards Bay compared to estimates of other producers.
+31 Table 2-2 Eelgrass production in Buttermilk Bay compared to estimates of other producers.
+32 Table 4-1 Major meteorological disturbances in Southeastern Massachusetts since 1938.
+60 Table 5-1 Gui deline5for taking aerial photographs to maximize inter oretation of submerged features.
+128